 So Bella was.
 For the next two weeks, she would be entirely without parental supervision.
 Renée and Phil would be on their honeymoon, and they hadn't thought twice about leaving careful, responsible Bella at home alone.
 Renée had worried a little bit about letting Bella negotiate the trip back across the border on her own, but Bella assured her that she had all the correct documents, so her mother had relented.

 Truthfully, it had been Bella's intention to go straight home.
-But something about driving the highway up the beautiful Mexican coast left her feeling free and independent, and when she saw the signs for Tijuana in the fading light, something inside her got restless.
+But something about driving the highway up the beautiful Mexican coast left her feeling free and independent, and when she saw the signs for Tijuana in the fading light, she found herself getting restless.

 Who went to Mexico without hitting a club and doing a few tequila shots, after all?
 It was the first time Bella had traveled outside of the United States, and she wanted to experience the culture.